hpe-dev-incubator/hpe-dev-portal/content/blog/python-how-to-use-odbc-to-connect-hpe-nonstop-sql-mx.md

 ### Data Source Name and Description

-5. Insert the IP address of the NonStop SQL/MX, as well as the port number that has been opened up for connections.
+5. Insert the IP address of the NonStop SQL/MX database, as well as the port number that has been opened up for connections.

 ![](https://miro.medium.com/max/564/1*4FWFtcvDezDej8zjf90jhg.png)

 ### IP address and Port number

-6. Insert the catalog and schema that you’re intending to connect to.
+6. Insert the catalog and schema that you want to connect to.

 ![](https://miro.medium.com/max/564/1*EPl5NDJsUHZJd6PI-U4eRA.png)